-SASKATCHEWAN — Search and Rescue Volunteer Association of Saskatchewan (SARSAV) is a volunteer organization trained to become a resource for policing agencies in cases when someone goes missing.
+Southeast Sask. -- It's been three years since the establishment of the South East Saskatchewan Search and Rescue (SESKSAR) chapter of Search and Rescue Volunteer Association of Saskatchewan (SARSAV) – a volunteer organization trained to become a resource for policing agencies in cases when someone goes missing.

 If a missing person is reported in a city, municipal police look at the circumstances to determine, whether the outer resources are needed.

 “We would follow general investigative procedure,” Lowen said.
 “It would start with the patrol officers going out to meet with the witnesses, and/or search the area locally.
 Again, it depends on the circumstances, if a missing person was reported outside, or on a trip, or away, or within the city.

 “If it's within the city, we start internally with an investigation, and then weigh the risk and how many people have to be notified whether that's media or public support that we're looking for.
 All those things will be examined by the officers attending in the general patrol area.”